Excessive thirst is usually caused by eating salty food, intense physical exercise, hot environments or decreased water intake throughout the day.

 Diabetes insipidus leads to a greater urine productions, fluid losses and dehydration, which contribute to thirst.

-What to do: You should see a family doctor or endocrinologist to confirm the presence of diabetes insipidus and start appropriate treatment.
+How to treat: You should see a family doctor or endocrinologist to confirm the presence of diabetes insipidus and start appropriate treatment.
 Treatment will depend on the underlying cause, and can involve the use of hormones, diuretics or anti-inflammatories.

 6. Pregnancy